GitlianWarrior/swe-3313-fall-2025-team-10/project-plan/technology-selection/README.md

 - **Why Selected**: All team members have prior experience with Java.
 This ensures efficient development and a reduced learning curve.

+## Frameworks

-## Framework: Spring with Maven
+- **Back-End: Spring Boot with Maven**
+  - **Why Selected**: Spring Boot is a required web framework that simplifies the development of Java-based web applications.
+It provides the core architecture for handling user requests, managing application logic, and connecting to our data source.
+We will use Maven for dependency management as it is the industry standard for Java projects.

+- **Front-End: [Enter Here]**
-- **Why Selected**: Spring with Maven is required for Java for this project.
+  - **Why Selected**: [Enter Info Here]

 ## Storage Plan: SQLite